 PKR recruits and retains industry leaders as our core value proposition, and that shows in the guest-centric instruction/trips, meals, and hospitality services.
 Your gratuitie is the team’s best feedback available.
 Like a restaurant meal guests typically tip between 9% to 15% of total trip cost.
 We recommend splitting your tip approximately 50% to 60% to your primary guides.
 And the remaining 50% to 40% to general Team Buena Onda contributing staff.

 Majority of trips are all-inclusive with lodging, kayak rental, 3 meals/day, airport transfers (between published arrival/departure times), daily transportation, guide/instruction, and equipment needs.
 Each trip page description and registration has a section titled “What’s included/not included?” for specific trip inclusions.
 Some trips require guests to pay out of pocket for a culinary dinner out or travel meal.
 Custom trips vary from DIY to all-inclusive academic or continuing education itineraries.

 What amenities does retreat provide and what do I need to bring?

+Within the REGISTRATION guests list dieteray needs.
+We can accommodate a diverse range of dietary needs such as vegan; vegetarian; gluten, lactose, peanuts, shell fish… intolerance; allergies, and other ingredient intolerances.
 Retreat meals include a mix of authentic Chilean cuisine and gourmet favorites.
-An asado – or traditional Chilean barbecue – is featured almost weekly during the peak summer season.
-With notice we can accommodate a diverse range of dietary needs such as vegan, vegetarian, gluten, allergies, and ingredient intolerances.
+An asado – or traditional Chilean barbecue with veggie options – is featured weekly during the peak summer season.

 Where will I keep my belongings?